py415/h4x0r-ios/README.md

 ## Overview
 ### Description

-H4X0R is a news app that displays the latest articles on Hacker News using the HN Search API.
+H4X0R is a news app that displays the latest articles from Hacker News using the HN Search API.

 ## Product Specs
 ### User Stories